 Save time for yourself.
 It’s okay to say no sometimes.
 Everyone needs a breather, a time to just sit back and enjoy the silence.
-Being alone can be cathartic, a mental reset.
+Being alone can be a cathartic, mental reset.
 With studying, socializing, and everything else that comes along in your school experience, having down time is important.

 Exercise.
 Get moving.
 Walk.
 Join a gym; there are many affordable ones these days.
 It’s not only good for your body but also excellent for your brain.
-Exercise helps with memory and concentration, plus provides so many other essential benefits.
+Exercise supports memory and concentration, plus provides so many other essential benefits.
 Even if you can only fit in a half hour per day, do it.
 Anything is better than nothing.